kirby-rocket/k3d-codespace/README.md

 ## Instructions

 1. You will get access to a Linux terminal with `kubectl`, `helm`, `k9s`, `kubectx`, and `kubens` already installed.
-2. A `K3D Muliti Nodes Cluster` will automatically start, this takes about 5 minutes so please be patient!
+2. A `K3D Multi Nodes Cluster` will automatically start, this takes about 5 minutes so please be patient!
 3. I've also included a list of aliases to use:
 - alias k="kubectl"
 - alias kga="kubectl get all"